SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     "autoconf2.69" is essential to "automake1.15+".

-    "GCC" is cruial that that is vital to more than 30 minutes to install.
+    "GCC" is crucial that that is vital to more than 30 minutes to install.

     "GDB8.3" is the requirement of "GCC" with installing after "GCC".